mjansen401/gilded-rose-clojure/README.md

-If you want to get cracking on the ruby source then do this:
+If you want to get cracking on the Clojure source then do this:

-    git clone git@github.com:professor/GildedRose.git
+    git clone git@github.com:mjansen401/gilded-rose-clojure.git

 Hi and welcome to team Gilded Rose.